FindMySchool LogoFindMySchool

 Beckfoot is non-selective, meaning there is no entrance examination for Year 7 entry.
 This is crucial: unlike grammar schools that filter by ability, Beckfoot admits all children who apply, up to its standard number.
 However, admission is not straightforward, as the school is consistently oversubscribed.

 In 2024, the school received approximately 1,201 applications for around 259 Year 7 places — a ratio of roughly 4.6 applications per place.
 This intense competition means distance from the school gates becomes a deciding factor.
-The last distance offered was not published in recent data, so families should contact Bradford Local Authority directly for current distance information.
+The furthest distance at which a place was offered was not published in recent data, so families should contact Bradford Local Authority directly for current distance information.
 Distance-based allocation can mean that some families living 2+ miles away may not secure places, whilst those within 0.5 miles will often succeed.
 Admissions are coordinated by Bradford, not the school directly.

 After looked-after children and those with an Education, Health and Care Plan naming the school, places are allocated by distance.
 Siblings of current pupils are given priority.
 The oversubscription reflects the school's reputation and results — a good problem to have, but one that requires families to think carefully about distance before moving into the area.